octoblu/register-coap/README.md

 # register-coap
-Register Your Service with Vulcan after it passes CoAP Haealthchecks
+Register Your Service with Vulcan after it passes COAP Haealthchecks